-(7) Where the deceased was subject to the administration of the Indian Act, R.S.C., 1985, c.
-I-5, a consent of the Minister of Indigenous Services under s.
+(7) Where the deceased was subject to the administration of the Indian Act, a consent of the Minister of Indian Affairs under s.
 44 of the Indian Act must be filed.

 Approval by court

 (8) A judge may approve the application and mark the documents as approved, but if the judge refuses to approve the application, the judge shall provide reasons for refusing approval.